 Day trip from Marrakech to Essaouira on the map

-On this Google map you can see where in Morocco Essaouira is located, and I also marked my 200 km bus journey from Marrakech on the map.
+On this Google map you can see where in Morocco Essaouira is located, and I also marked our 200 km bus journey from Marrakech on the map.

-Zoom out the map and you will see that Essaouira is south of Casablanca and north of Agadir.
-Agadir to Essaouira is a day trip distance as well.
+Zoom out the map to see that Essaouira is south of Casablanca and north of Agadir.
+From Agadir it’s a day trip distance to Essaouira as well.

-Here are some Marrakech to Essaouira roadside photos.
-They all look the same so there’s no need for more photos than these.
-The desert looks like this and that’s it.
+Here are some photos from the roadside between Marrakech and Essaouira.
+As all my photos look the same, there’s no need for more photos than three.
+As the desert looks like this and that’s it.
 Sand and more sand.

 Driving from Marrakech to Essaouira

 You can tell Morocco is a dry country, and you can also tell where some water exists.
 Where water exists there are plants: palms, olive trees, argan trees or vegetables.

 This is the road from Marrakech, close to Essaouira.
 It’s more green at this end and you can see thorny argan trees on both sides of the road, and goats climbing in the trees.